stat4701/2014/_posts/2014-03-02-MayankMisra-Assignment1.md

 ##### Wrangled Data

 - Data Wrangler was used for basic clean up.

 - The base dataset CSV was cleaned for spaces and commas.
 Some cities were listed with states (Newport, RI).

 - The state, where existed, was extracted to its own column.
 This way we didn't loose the orignal state mapped to a city.
 This came in handy when states were added through other sources for the rest of the cities.

 - The headings were extracted from the first row.

-Here is the python code for cleaning up the csv file:
+Here is the python code derived from data wrangler for cleaning up the csv file:

 ```
 from wrangler import dw